stadium-software/dropdown-filter/readme.md

 1.3 Fixed "controls in template" bug

-1.4 Switched from Dom to DatModel; added version to CSS files
+1.4 Switched from Dom to DataModel; added version to CSS files

 ## Application Setup
 1. Check the *Enable Style Sheet* checkbox in the application properties